 Q: Is the Honors community for freshmen only?

-Q: Do I get a price discount if I choose to live in the Honors Community?
+Q: Do I get a price discount if I choose to live in the Honors Theme Community?

-Q: What types of student activities can I expect in the Honors Community?
+Q: What types of student activities can I expect in the Honors Theme Community?

 Q: What other kinds of student activities and events are there for Honors students?

-A: We're always looking for enthusiastic students to become leaders in the Honors Community and in the residence halls.
+A: We're always looking for enthusiastic students to become leaders in the Honors Theme Community and in the residence halls.
 In order to be a Resident Adviser, you must first successfully complete the RA application process administered by HFS.
-Applications are generally available in late November or December and due sometime in early January.
-You must indicate your interest and participation in Honors to HFS during the RA placement process.
+Applications are generally available in early November and due in early January.
+Candidates who are interested in a theme community must then complete a Theme Community RA application, which is not accessible until a candidate has made it to the RA Class part of the selection process.
 The Honors Program and HFS will work together to select the individuals that we think will fit best with our idea of floor and program community.

 Q: I still need more information - where should I go now?